ipfs/ipfs-docs/CONTRIBUTING.md

 Adding a new section to the sidebar of the docs is a little more in-depth.
 For this example, a new section titled **Test** will be added between the **Basics** and **Concepts** sections.

+When adding a new section, be sure you have the opening and closing curly brackets (`{` `}`) in the correct column.
+The easiest way to do this is to follow the same positioning and format as the other sections that are already in the file.

 1. Open `config.js` in VSCode.
 1. Find the spot that you wish to add a new section.
 Again, for this example, the spot is between the **Basics** and **Concepts** sections.
     <br><br>